gong0218/machine-learning-nanodegree-capstone/report.md

 - Markdown data has some NaN / negative values, so I convert that to zero.
 - Converted Date(yyyy-mm-dd format) to "year", "month", "week", and "day".
 - Store data is categorical, so I used One-Hot encoding.

+For only LSTM, I used only
-- (For only LSTM) I used Min-Max scaler to scale the input in the range of 0 to 1.
+I used Min-Max scaler to scale the input in the range of 0 to 1.

+split 20 80 no shuffle

+When building your first LSTM, you will quickly realize that your input data must be in the form of a 3-dimensional array.
+The three dimensions are:
+Samples
+Time Steps (or window size)
+Features

 ### Implementation